THE POWER OF NURSING: EMBRACING THE HEALER’S ART

 ABOUT THE FACULTY

-Mary Pat Thomas, MSN, RN, AHN-BC joined the Remen Institute for the Study of Health and Illness in December 2016 as Director of the national Power of Nursing program.
+Mary Pat Thomas, MSN, RN, AHN-BC joined the Remen Institute for the Study of Health and Illness in December 2016 as Director of the national Power of Nursing program and now serves as the Continuing Education Coordinator for RISHI.
 She brings 45 years-experience in bedside nursing, clinical education and shared governance leadership.
 Mary Pat was the Relationship-Based Care Coordinator for Miami Valley Hospital, a Magnet designated organization in Dayton, Ohio before retiring in December 2015.
 Mary Pat is passionate about inspiring and leading change that focuses on what’s best for patients, families, care providers and organizations that serve their constituents.
 She developed MPT Healthy Living, LLC as a vehicle to provide educational programming and retreats for nurses that focus on transformational leadership, holistic nursing, and patient, family, and employee care.
 In 2016 she worked as adjunct consultant with Creative Health Care Management (CHCM), serving as a Re-Igniting the Spirit of Caring (RSC) facilitator and coach.
 Mary Pat is board certified as an Advanced Holistic Nurse, and serves as the Dayton Area Chapter Leader representing the American Holistic Nurses Association (AHNA).
 As a community volunteer she provides education and workshops on health, wellness and holistic self-care for patient and family support groups.
 Since 2010, she has coordinated an annual holistic nursing conference and speaker series for nurses and holistic practitioners.
 Mary Pat received her BSN from Wright State University – Miami Valley College of Nursing and Health and MSN from Tennessee State University.
 She is a member of the Zeta Phi Chapter of Sigma Theta Tau International, American Holistic Nurses Association, and Healing Beyond Borders.
 Mary Pat serves on the Boonshoft School of Medicine’s advisory committee for the annual Medicine-Spirituality Conference.
 Mary Pat holds Courtesy Faculty Appointment at Wright State University where she helps facilitate the Power of Nursing program.

 Rachel Naomi Remen, M.D., is clinical professor of family and community medicine at the the University of California-San Francisco (UCSF) School of Medicine and a clinical professor of community health at Wright State University Boonshoft School of Medicine.
 She is founder and director of the Remen Institute for the Study of Health and Illness (RISHI) at Wright State University Boonshoft School of Medicine, an international training institute for physicians, nurses, medical students, nursing students and other health professionals who wish to practice a medicine of compassion, meaning and service.
 She is an internationally recognized medical educator for her innovative discovery model courses in professionalism, resiliency and relationship-centered care for medical students.
 The Healer’s Art: Remembering the Heart of Medicine, is taught annually at more than 90 medical schools in the United States and eight countries abroad.
 Her best selling books, Kitchen Table Wisdom and My Grandfather’s Blessings, have been published in 23 languages and have more than a million copies in print.